-The goal is to awaken a consciousness that allows us to let go of what we are not (slows us down in the flow of life), and to retrieve what belongs to us (parts of ourselves that strengthen us).
-The work is about an inner reconciliation and pacification (completion) in order to embody our authentic life- and love-power with full awareness.
+The goal is to awaken a consciousness that allows us to let go of what we are not (like limiting beliefs and imprints), and to retrieve what belongs to us (parts of ourselves that strengthen us).
+The work is about an inner reconciliation and pacification (completion) in order to embody our authentic life- and love-potency with full awareness.

 Has it happened that Readings for clients did not go so well?
 For example, something could not be solved because other things had to be done first?

 It is noticeable if a client has never cleaned up his emotional and energetic inner world, be it through healing or sadhana.
-Then a jumble of information comes up and it is possible to get diverted from the initial objective that we had for session as something else needs to be looked at first.
-However, even a Reading that is mixed up can provide important clues.
+It is possible to get diverted from the initial objective that we had for session as something else needs to be looked at and transformed first.

 Readings always present what has priority from a spiritual perspective.
 Not every aspect is always shown in great detail though.
 Either because details are not relevant and do not serve the client’s highest good – the data would unnecessarily occupy the client’s mind – or because the time is not yet ripe.

 Until now, there has only been one case that I have found rather unsatisfactory, simply because the Reading remained superficial.
 The client’s objective was a bit trivial and not really aimed at healing – she wanted to know who her spiritual guides were.
 I do not do any Readings for entertainment purposes or to predict anything.
 And the question about the spirit guides was on the edge, but I agreed to have a look.